Sachin-G023/Car-Price-Prediction/README.md

 ## Author - Sachin G.

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the ML skills essential for data analyst & Data Scientist roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 Thank you for your support, and I look forward to connecting with you!